Antergos/antergos-iso/README.md

 make
 patch
 squashfs-tools
+wget

 ## Instructions ##

  - sudo make install
- - copy the config of your choice from /usr/share/cinnarch-iso (cinnarch, cinnarch_minimum)
+ - copy the config of your choice from /usr/share/antergos-iso